pecan-pine/continuous-resume/README.md

 This is my attempt to document a project which has become relatively spread-out.
 The project is a resume updating system.
-In it's current form, I have resume data stored in a MongoDB database.
+In its current form, I have resume data stored in a MongoDB database.
 The data gets fed into several Jinja templates to produce resumes with slightly different content and several different file types.